 Citation, DOI & article data

-Anembryonic pregnancy is a form of a failed early pregnancy, where a gestational sac develops, but the embryo does not form.
 The term blighted ovum is synonymous with this but is falling out of favor and is best avoided.

 The patient may be asymptomatic, presenting for an early pregnancy ultrasound.
 Alternatively, she may present with vaginal bleeding in early pregnancy.
-Due to falling hCG levels, the clinical signs of pregnancy tend to subside.
+Due to falling beta-hCG levels, the clinical signs of pregnancy tend to subside.

-Human chorionic gonadotropin (beta-hCG) is formed due to the invasion of the endometrium by the syncytiotrophoblast, and as a result, there is a positive pregnancy test and clinical signs of pregnancy are present.
+Beta-hCG is formed due to the invasion of the endometrium by the syncytiotrophoblast, and as a result, there is a positive pregnancy test and clinical signs of pregnancy are present.

 An anembryonic pregnancy may be diagnosed:

 - when there is no embryo seen on endovaginal scanning in a gestational sac with mean sac diameter (MSD) ≥25 mm 4

 - there is no embryo on follow-up endovaginal scan10

 - ≥11 days after scan showing gestational sac with yolk sac, but no embryo, or